Disease Guide ·Cat Allergies ·2026

 2How do I know if my cat has a food allergy?

-Food allergies cause year-round symptoms — itching, over-grooming, and sometimes GI problems like vomiting or diarrhea.
-The only reliable way to diagnose food allergies is a strict elimination diet lasting 8–12 weeks.
-Your cat eats a novel protein or hydrolyzed diet exclusively — no treats, table food, or flavored medications.
-Blood tests for food allergies in cats are not reliable.
+Food allergies cause year-round itching and over-grooming, sometimes with vomiting or diarrhea.
+Only reliable diagnosis: strict 8-12 week elimination diet (novel protein or hydrolyzed exclusively).
+Blood tests for food allergies in cats are unreliable.

 3Can a single flea bite cause an allergic reaction?

-Yes — flea allergy dermatitis is the most common allergy in cats, and even a single flea bite can trigger an intense reaction in a sensitized cat.
-The cat reacts to proteins in flea saliva, not the flea itself.
-This means you might not see fleas on your cat but still see the allergic reaction.
-Year-round flea prevention is essential for any cat with flea allergy.
+Yes - even one flea bite triggers intense reaction in sensitized cats.
+Cats react to proteins in flea saliva, not the flea itself - so you may not see fleas but see the reaction.
+Year-round prevention is essential.

 4Do antihistamines work for cat allergies?